Gayathri0-0/multimodal-cricket-motion-analysis/README.md

 ## ⭐ Acknowledgements

 * MediaPipe for pose estimation
-* OpenCV for video processing
+* OpenCV for computer vision utilities

 ---